syndio/data-engineer-interview/README.md

 **Business Problem:**
 Analyze how individual employee compensation compares to the average compensation within their defined peer group.
 A peer group is defined by `company_name`, `employee_job_grp`, and `employee_job_lvl`.
-The final model should allow slicing the comparison by various employee attributes (e.g., gender, race, location).
+The final model should allow slicing the comparison by various employee attributes (e.g., gender, race, location) and contain 1 unique row per employee_id.

 **Understanding dbt for this Exercise:** dbt (data build tool) helps transform data in your warehouse (in this case, the SQLite database) by writing SQL `SELECT` statements.
 Here's a quick overview of the key files: